rconjoe/diamantaire/libs/shared/constants/README.md

 ## Building

-Run `nx build shared-constant` to build the library.
+Run `nx build shared-constants` to build the library.